 - Protection – To be given help and support to report abuse.
 And to be able to get support to take part in the safeguarding process to the extent to which they want to and are able to

 - Partnership – To know that their support team will treat any personal and sensitive information in confidence, only sharing what is necessary.
 To feel confident that professionals will work together to get the best result for the adult at risk

-- Accountability – That they are informed and have a understanding of the role of everyone involved in their life
+- Accountability – That they are informed and have an understanding of the role of everyone involved in their life

-What does this mean for people we support many who do not have capacity?
+What does this mean for people we support many of who do not have capacity?

-Firstly it is important to remember that our service users must be assumed to have capacity to make their own decisions and be given all practicable help before they are consider not to be able to make their own decisions (Mental Capacity Act 2005).
+Firstly it is important to remember that our service users must be assumed to have the capacity to make their own decisions and be given all practicable help before they are considered not to be able to make their own decisions (Mental Capacity Act 2005).